Pillow Talking is always looking for first person, narrative/creative nonfiction stories of real-life bedroom conversations.

-This podcast wouldn’t exist without people choosing to share their intimate conversations.
+In fact, this podcast wouldn’t exist without people choosing to share their intimate conversations.
 Whether they are thought-provoking, funny, heart-breaking or silly this takes trust, vulnerability and some guts, and I consider receiving each story a huge privilege and responsibility.
-If you’d like to submit your story, read on.

 Be truthful.
 Be authentic.
 Be yourself.
-Candour is welcome; smut or gratuitous anything isn’t.
+Candour is welcome; smut or gratuitous anything isn’t, so keep it classy.
 It’s also not the place for pulpy “true confessions”.
 If you need a refresher, here is what Pillow Talking is about.

 It’s the story that’s important, so don’t worry about your spelling or grammar.
 It will be our little secret.
 Story, however, means structure.
 Pillow Talking is first person, narrative nonfiction or creative nonfiction, which means: